kazurayam/HowFailureHandlingAffectsExceptions/README.md

 After all, how can you avoid SERE at all?
 Well I don’t know.
 There is no silver bullet.
 Please find your way for yourself.

 In the TC4, I showed how to change the Groovy codes to fix a SERE-prone built-in keyword.
-I hope Katalon to review all the built-in keywords and fix those problematic keywords.
+I hope Katalon to address my suggestion and fix the problematic built-in keywords.

 ## Microsoft Azure DevOps log-in process --- a death zone

-In many forum posts, people encountered SERE while they tried to automate the login process into Microsoft Azure DevOps.
+In many Katalon forum posts, people encountered SERE while they tried to automate the login process into Microsoft Azure DevOps.

 <figure>
 <img src="https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/images/MS_Azure_sign_in_page.png" alt="MS Azure sign in page" />
 </figure>

-I also tried to "fix SERE" at the MS Azure login page, but failed.
+I tried to "fix SERE" at the MS Azure login page, but I failed.
 See [my previous post](https://forum.katalon.com/t/stale-element-not-found-is-this-relate-to-using-same-object/97973/103).

 The log-in pages of Microsoft Azure are highly JavaScript-driven.
 I would warn you, it’s terribly difficult to automate.
-You would certainly get StaleElementReferenceExceptions.
-I am afraid, you would fail to get rid of the SERE.
-It is primarily due to the way how the target page is coded.
-You shouldn’t blame Katalon Studio for the difficulty.
+You would get SERE there.
+You would fail to get rid of SERE.
+Primarily it is due to the way how the target page is implemented.
+Don’t blame Katalon Studio for the difficulty.

+## Other tools?

 The StaleElementReferenceException keeps up with any Selenium WebDriver-based browser-automation tools including Katlaon Studio.
-On the other hand, there are new tools based on CDP/BiDi technologies.
+On the other hand, there are new browser-automation tools based on CDP/BiDi technologies.
 For example, [Playwright](https://playwright.dev/).
 I guess that those new comers work better for the Azure DevOps log-in process.
-I hope someone to try it.
+I hope someone to try it and report their experiences back here.